leon3s/ntex-rest-api-example/readme.md

 }
 ```

-Your new directory tree should look like this:
+Your new directory structure should look like this:

 ```console
 ├── .gitignore